Raphael (archangel): Feast day

 The feast day of Raphael was included for the first time in the General Roman Calendar in 1921, for celebration on October 24.
 With the 1969 revision of the General Roman Calendar, the feast was transferred to September 29 for celebration together with archangels Saints Michael and Gabriel.
-Due to Pope Benedict XVI's Summorum Pontificum, the Catholic Church permits, within certain limits for public use, the General Roman Calendar of 1960, which has October 24 as Raphael's feast day.
+Pope Benedict XVI's Summorum Pontificum permitted, within certain limits for public use, the General Roman Calendar of 1960, which has October 24 as Raphael's feast day.

-The Coptic Orthodox Church celebrates his feast on Kouji Nabot 3 and Koiak 13.
+He is commemorated in some Spanish dioceses on the old date and with a procession on 7 May in Cordoba, Spain.

+In the Diocese of Warsaw-Praga he is commemorated on 3 October (with Michael and Gabriel); the feast was transferred from 29 September (Dedication of St. Florian's Cathedral).

-Archangel Raphael is commemorated by Eastern Orthodox Church on 8 November in the Synaxis of the Archangel Michael and the Other Bodiless Powers.
+The archangel Raphael is commemorated by the Eastern Orthodox Church on 8 November in the Synaxis of the Archangel Michael and the Other Bodiless Powers.